Math Calculators ▶ Binary Calculator

 Here, we have examples of operations on the binary numbers.
 Same as it is for the calculations of the hexadecimal, octal & decimal numbers.

 Adding binary numbers follows the same rule as in the decimal addition, but it carries 1 rather than 10.
-Our binary addition calculator performs the addition rules for the addition of binary numbers.
-Ahead to the example for clarification.
+Our binary addition calculator performs the adding rules for the addition of binary numbers.
+Look at the given table for a better understanding of the logic of adding binary numbers.

 Add (10110010)2 & (11101)2?